trannamtrung1st/elFinder.Net.Core/README.md

 I create this with some modification that suits my use cases and the repository is **currently active**.
 Some of the main differences are:
 - Enable better security, ACL (for both Frontend and Backend)
 - Support .NET Standard 2.0 (remove ASP.NET Core dependency).
-- Customizable through models and interfaces
+- Customizable through models, interfaces, and events.
 - More features and extensibility: plugins, interceptors, etc.
 - Support more commands.
 - Follow the specification from https://github.com/Studio-42/elFinder/wiki more strictly.